I might be rushing the season just a bit.

-…………. but when I saw beautiful, fresh bicolored corn on sale at the market, my imagination started conjuring up something fun to do with it.
-I started out planning to make a tart with a filo dough crust, but when time got away from me, I quickly began to simplify my endeavor.
-I thought about the delicious Coconut Impossible Pie that my daughter-in-law, Lindsay shared on The Café several weeks ago and decided to do a savory version with corn and fresh basil.
+∫ut when I saw beautiful, fresh bi-colored corn on sale at the market, my imagination started conjuring up something fun to do with it.
+I started out planning to make a tart with a filo dough crust, but when time got away from me, I quickly began to simplify my endeavor and decided to make an "impossible" pie.

 I had a package of applewood bacon in my deli drawer and thought this would complement the other ingredients quite nicely, adding a layer of smokey, salty flavor with the sweet corn and fresh basil.
 Some scallions, a touch of garlic and fresh ginger found their way into the mix and in less than an hour "dinner was served" (after the photo session with a drooling photographer) :).

 I love to pair a savory egg dish like this with a simple fruit salad; whatever fruit I find in the fridge or the fruit bowl, diced and sprinkled with a bit of fresh lime juice and a drizzle of honey.
 With the crustless quiche, it was the quintessential spring meal enjoyed on the back deck, drinking in the beauty of the season!

 Crustless Quiches w/ Sweet Corn, Fresh Basil and Applewood-Smoked Bacon

 2 cloves fresh garlic, minced

 5 ears fresh corn, kernels cut from cobs

 ½ cup roughly chopped fresh basil

 ½ cup cooked and crumbled applewood-smoked bacon, divided